 The transportation and logistics industry is intensely competitive and highly fragmented.
 We compete with regional, inter-regional and national LTL carriers and, to a lesser extent, with truckload carriers, small package carriers, airfreight carriers and railroads.
 We also compete with, and provide transportation services to, third-party logistics providers that determine both the mode of transportation and the carrier.
 Some of our competitors may have a broader global network and a wider range of services than we do.
 Competition in our industry is based primarily on service, price, available capacity and business relationships.
-We believe we are able to gain market share by expanding our capacity in the United States and providing high-quality service at a fair price.
+We believe we are able to gain market share by providing high-quality service at a fair price and intend to expand the capacity of our network to accommodate future growth.